 The nearest Tube stop for Liberty London is Oxford Circus.

 Marks & Spencer Marble Arch is the flagship store for "Marks & Sparks" which is probably Britain's best-loved department store (there is another branch at 173 Oxford Street).
 Londoners buy their underwear there but they also have a fine clothing range which is known for its good quality and reasonable prices.

 The Marble Arch branch is always popular with overseas visitors who seem to come to buy clothes for a whole year.
 Marks and Spencer food halls are also great as the pricing is kind to the pocketbook so you can treat yourself to some lovely picnic food.

 The Marble Arch Tube station is the closest to this Marks & Spencer location.

 In 1891, Fenwick opened in New Bond Street, which today is one of London's most fashionable outlets.
 Fenwick of Bond Street comprises five floors of fashionable clothes and accessories for men and women, plus lingerie and home collections.

 The cosmetic department is considered among the finest in London and Fenwick Kitchen on the second floor is a wonderful place to enjoy afternoon tea or a modern British meal with wine.

 The Oxford Circus or Bond Street Tube stations are equidistant from the store.

 Dover Street Market (DSM London) is the brainchild of Commes des Garcon's founder, Rei Kawakubo, and it features over 50 designers in a six-story Georgian-fronted building in Mayfair.
-It really has that industrial vibe going on with paint-splattered concrete floors and stairs and portable toilet changing rooms.
+It has an industrial vibe with paint-splattered concrete floors and stairs and portable toilet changing rooms.
 It's considered a hip place to shop and to be seen shopping.